Elizabeth Tulloch: Early life

-Tulloch was born in San Diego, California, and grew up in Spain, Uruguay, and Argentina.
-Tulloch goes by "Bitsie", which is not a contraction of her given name, Elizabeth, but a homage to her oddly-nicknamed grandfather, a World War II bomber pilot, who was also involved in the 1961 Goldsboro B-52 crash.
+Tulloch was born in San Diego, California, and grew up in Spain, Uruguay, and Argentina, as well as New York.
+Tulloch goes by "Bitsie", which is not a contraction of her given name, Elizabeth, but an homage to her oddly nicknamed grandfather, a World War II bomber pilot, who was also involved in the 1961 Goldsboro B-52 crash.

-When Tulloch began acting she was credited as "Bitsie" and continued to be until 2017 when she decided to start using Elizabeth instead, explaining: "I still go by Bitsie.
-I still introduce myself as Bitsie to people I meet.
-But, it sort of worked when I was in my mid-20s and I was just starting acting.
-And now I'm in my mid-30s, and I felt like, for billing purposes, I wanted to go back to Elizabeth.
-I was doing a movie... and it actually hadn't even occurred to me.
-And the producer was, like, "Hey, we noticed it's Elizabeth when we were filling out your legal papers.
-Is that the way you want billing?"
-And I just thought about it, and I called my agent and my manager, and they were like, "Yeah, you know, that's not a bad idea.
-You are older now.
-And Bitsie is, obviously, a very kind of cute name.
-It's cutesy."
-So, that's really all it was about.
-It's not like I introduce myself as Elizabeth now.
-It's just for billing, going forward."
+When Tulloch began acting, she was credited as "Bitsie" and continued to be until 2017 when she decided to start using Elizabeth instead.
 Tulloch is of Scottish and Spanish ancestry.

-Tulloch has stated her first language was Spanish although she no longer considers herself completely fluent.
 Her paternal grandmother's family is from Renfrewshire and her grandfather's family originated from the area around Kirkwall, both in Scotland.
-In an interview with BBC News, she reported that "we think the first Tulloch came to the US around 1880 and the Kerrs came in the early 1900s.
+In an interview with BBC News, she reported that "we think the first Tulloch came to the US around 1880 and the Kerrs came in the early 1900s".
 After returning to the U.S., she went to middle and high school in Bedford, New York.
 Tulloch graduated magna cum laude from Harvard University with a double major in English and American Literature and Visual and Environmental Studies.